danielbodnar/awesome-stars/README.md

 ## macos

+- [Slackadays/Clipboard](https://github.com/Slackadays/Clipboard) - 😎🏖️🐬 Your new, 𝙧𝙞𝙙𝙤𝙣𝙠𝙪𝙡𝙞𝙘𝙞𝙤𝙪𝙨𝙡𝙮 smart clipboard manager
+- [ravynsoft/ravynos](https://github.com/ravynsoft/ravynos) - A BSD-based OS project that aims to provide an experience like and some compatibility with macOS (formerly known as airyxOS)
 - [txthinking/nami](https://github.com/txthinking/nami) - A clean and tidy decentralized package manager.
 - [abahmed/Deer](https://github.com/abahmed/Deer) - :pencil2:A modern, fast, beautiful note taking app, built on Electron and React
 - [PotatoProject/Leaflet](https://github.com/PotatoProject/Leaflet) - POSP official notes app, soon to be included